MatteoZambra/Developmental-Approach-DBN/Readme.md

 # Tutorial

 This code allows to train a Deep Belief Network with the dimensions specified by the user and according to the dataset.
-The whole work has been thought to support the MNIST dataset and the SZ dataset, available on [CCNL](http://ccnl.psy.unipd.it/research/deeplearning) website.
+The whole work has been thought to support the MNIST dataset and the SZ dataset, available on [OSF](https://osf.io/h5pfm/) website.
+For the SZ dataset specifications, please refer to Testolin A, Zou WY, McClelland JL.
+Numerosity discrimination in deep neural networks: Initial competence, developmental refinement and experience statistics.
+Dev Sci.
+2020;00:e12940.
+(DOI: https ://doi.org/10.1111/ desc.12940)[https ://doi.org/10.1111/desc.12940]

 ## Data
 The user only needs to set the proper flags in the main script.
 Instructions therein.